etrandafir93/model-based-testing-practice/README.md

 }
 ```

-Additionally, in the test class we can declare another method that helps us create _TestHttpClient_s for the two services started by the _DockerComposeContainer_:
+Additionally, in the test class we can declare another method that helps us create _TestHttpClient_s for the two services started by the _ComposeContainer_:

 ```java
 static TestHttpClient testClient(String service) {